oman740/ABM/README.md

+# This an agent based model
-# This my first program ever
+# built by me, and it is my first program ever
-# # hope it works fine
+ Lets hope it works fine